 Connection from On-Campus

 - Computer network access is provided to students across the campus.
-The whole campus, including the residence halls is equipped with 802.11 b/n wireless network coverage.
+The whole campus, including the residence halls is equipped with 802.11 b/g/n wireless network coverage.

 - To access the Miles/Miles Student wireless network, your computer must be equipped with a wireless network interface card (NIC) and configured for support WPA2 certification.
-You will be able to get wireless key from IT department.
+The wireless key is provided by the Office of Information Technology.